dibishks/lbs-allotment-helper/README.md

 # LBS Allotment Helper

-A simple static tool that helps Kerala LBS Centre applicants estimate which colleges they might be allotted, based on the **previous year's allotment list** index marks.
+A simple static tool that helps Kerala LBS Centre applicants estimate which colleges they might be allotted, based on the **previous year's allotment list** index marks..

 🔗 **Live:** https://dibishks.github.io/lbs-allotment-helper/